amitsandhel/PA273-Potentiostat-Software/README.md

-#Created by Amit Sandhel
+#PA273-Potentiostat Software

 This software is designed to operate the PA273 potentiostat.
 Two pdf manuals are provided.
-It is recommended to read both manuals to understand all the commands possible to implement with PA273.
-It is also advised to run the software using the simulator to understand software functionality.
+Read both manuals before operating the potentiostat.
+It is also recommended to run the software using the simulator setting to understand software functionality.

 Currently the software has two versions

-1. pa273v1.py: This version (version 1) runs the potentiostat manually.
+1. **pa273v1.py:** Version 1 runs the potentiostat manually.
 This version is designed to run single voltage experiements for long periods of time  A simple version called pa273v1 which runs the potentiostat manually.
 Ideal for single voltage measurements.
 2. pa273v2.py: This version (version 2) runs the potentionstat via a custom command language.
 Version 2 is designed for waveform programming Read the manuals provided for more information on waveform programming.

 # Requirements